become even brighter

 In a two-course sequence, students engage in a discussion with each other, with their professors, and, above all, with important thinkers and texts.
 The sequence encourages students to both consider who they are as persons (what does it mean to be, as Arthur Holmes writes, "reflective, thinking beings" and "valuing beings"?) and what their place is in the broader culture (how might we be "responsible agents" in the world?).

 As an ideal complement to Core Conversations, Honors scholars enroll in an Honors Seminar during six of the eight semesters they are at MVNU.
 Each semester's seminars explore contemporary issues and questions from multiple perspectives and involve guest lecturers from MVNU and other area universities, field trips, experiential-learning opportunities, and even travel-study options.

 While Core Conversations introduces students to a rich, textured background, Honors Seminars examine problems as they confront us in the particularity of our current situation.
 Recent seminar topics and titles include "Art and Reconciliation," "Artificial Intelligence," and "The Problem of Pain."

-In their junior year, Honors students design a research project and form a faculty committee to guide them.
-One member of the faculty serves as a mentor, guiding the student through the development and research phases and supporting them as they complete the project.
+In their junior year, Honors students begin a self-designed project with the help of a faculty mentor and committee.
+This experience connects the students’ majors with the Honors curriculum.
 Once completed and approved, Honors scholars present their findings at the university's annual Symposium for Undergraduate Research and Creative Work (sURC).
 The Honors Project often serves as a critical link between undergraduate and graduate education or as a step towards a future career.
 It is an ideal preparation for "the next step" Honors scholars frequently aspire to take.